itsthejoker/FileWatcher/README.md

 # FileWatcher
 When downloading movies, the organization is often what gets you.
 Thankfully, now you have a little helper!

 With FileWatcher, simply use the config file to point it at a downloads directory.
 In this case, we'll say C:\\--INCOMING-- or /home/itsthejoker/Downloads/ (FileWatcher is OS agnostic!).
 FileWatcher keeps an eye on all the folders and files in the downloads folder on a settable schedule, once every `x` seconds.
 If it identifies a folder containing a movie, it will attempt to see if it's in use, then try and rename the parent folder according to the schema of "Movie!
 (Year)" and move the folder to a settable movies directory.
 It can also be set to automatically delete any kind of file type found in a movie directory.

-FileWatcher 2.0 is built for Python 3.5, but any version of Python 3 should work.
+FileWatcher 3.1 is built for Python 3.10 and uses modern language features as it is updated over time.
+If you are running an older version of Python and are enjoying FileWatcher, please consider updating your local version of Python.

+Notes on moving from FileWatcher 1 to 2:
-The newly finished version 2.0.0 is incompatible with previous versions.
+- Version 2.0 is incompatible with previous versions.
 If you're using a previous version of FileWatcher, you'll need to back up your config and make a new one -- FileWatcher tries to make this as painless as possible, but it's not automatic (yet)!

 ## Usage
 * Save the program anywhere you like, then run it once.
 It will generate the config file that you'll have to edit.